swapnild2111/dkca.github.io/content/services/carrom-news.md

 weight: 7
 ---

 Stay up-to-date with the latest news, updates, and events from the world of carrom with Denmark Carrom Association.
-Our social media channels and website provide regular updates on tournaments, workshops, and other carrom-related activities in Denmark and around the world.
-Join us now to stay connected with the carrom community.
+Our social media channels and website provide regular updates on tournaments, events, and other carrom-related activities in Denmark and around the world.